 Contrary to Preventive Maintenance, this approach, also known as condition-based maintenance, is based on the current operating condition of an asset at the given tie of maintenance rather than on statistics and previously defined schedules.

 The idea is to predict the occurrence of a failure before it ever even happens.
 This is done by constantly monitoring and testing the condition and performance of the asset in question using techniques such as vibration analysis or oil analysis.
 When unwanted conditions such as general wear are detected, a repair is scheduled before any actual failure occur.
-By doing this, you can guarantee that the repairs are both required and on-time which isn’t always the case with Preventive or Corrective Maintenance.
+By doing this, you can guarantee that the repairs are both required and on-time which isn’t always the case with Preventive or Reactive Maintenance.

 However, the implementation of a Predictive Maintenance strategy is usually more costly than Preventive as there is a need to invest in specific monitoring equipment and to train staff to use it and to interpret the data collected.